Friday Fiction: Extract from A Life Before This One-Introducing Rosy Cross

 …the beauty of lineaments which Blake calls the highest beauty because it changes least from youth to age…

 Never listen to those who say she was anything less than that, they’re being pure political.
 And don’t mind those pictures that make her look like she was all chin and flinty stare.
 They don’t do her justice.
-Her beauty was borne by the feeling it gave you to be near her, as much as by her features, or bearing, or dress.
-Her presence drew every man in the room, whether he was for the cause of Ireland, or against, and it drew us women too.
+Her beauty was borne by her presence and the feeling it gave you, as much as by her features, or bearing, or dress.
+It drew every man in the room, whether he was for the cause of Ireland, or against, and it drew us women too.

 Like most of what passed between them, his has become the accepted account, but in this book, we’ll be weighing male and female, outer and inner, public and private, in equal measure.
 When looked at from the woman’s side of the bed-sheet, most tales take a turning and this one more than most.

-1 thought on “Friday Fiction: Extract from A Life Before This One-Introducing Rosy Cross”
+1 thought on “Friday Fiction: Extract from Her Secret Rose-Introducing Rosy Cross”

 Comments are closed.